isomerpages/moe-bukitviewsec/_our-curriculum/Home Based Learning.md

 *   The student may determine his/her own pace of learning as he/she is not confined to a physical space and/or closely supervised by the teacher in a classroom.
 *   The teacher does not have full control of the learning environment and is unable to intervene spontaneously during the learning process.
 *   Students’ learning cannot be monitored and evaluated onsite.

-**Home-Based Learning Timetable**

-The timetable will be class based to ensure lessons are customised and will be&nbsp;**sent to all parents through Parents Gateway**.